-The insurance policy in Kansas seems to have increased competition.
-I estimate the effect of the policy on the probability that a certain type of firm won the auction.
-The dependent variable is 1 if the firm won the auction, and 0 if not.
-Columns 4 and 5 in Table 4 show that private firms were 19 percentage points more likely to win after implementation of the insurance policy than before, relative to a mean of 74%.
-Similarly, the policy increased the probability of winning for paving-only firms by 20 percentage points relative to diversified firms.38 I do not find statistically significant differences in the probability of winning across the other characteristics.
+First, I estimate the effect of the policy on the probability that a certain type of firm won the auction.
+Private firms were 19 percentage points more likely to win after implementation of the insurance policy than before, relative to a mean of 74% (Table 5 column 3).
+Similarly, the policy increased the probability of winning for paving-only firms by 20 percentage points relative to diversified firms.
+Logit models produce larger effects with smaller standard errors.36 Appendix Table 5 columns 3 and 4, I omit fixed effects, and find similar results, except that the private vs. public interaction becomes insignificant.
+I do not find statistically significant differences in the probability of winning across other observable characteristics.